Mohit4368/Mednet-Automation/README.md

-Automation script of MEDNET LABS for patient registration, bill creation, services, payments & etc
+Automation script of MEDNET LABS for login, patient registration, billing, payments & etc.
+Used JAVA with selenium & Test NG concept.